LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 To output test results in the xUnit XML format, simply load the `xunit_output.lgt` file before running the tests.
-This file defines an object, `xunit_output`, that intercepts and replaces unit test execution messages, converting them to the xUnit XML format.
+This file defines an object, `xunit_output`, that intercepts and rewrites unit test execution messages, converting them to the xUnit XML format.

 To write the test results to a file using the xUnit XML format, simply